Heathwood

 Heathwood is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Heathwood's population is culturally diverse, with 56.0% speaking a language other than English at home and 51.8% born overseas.
-Christianity is the main religion, comprising 35.0%.
-Hinduism is overrepresented at 15.5%, compared to Greater Brisbane's average of 2.2%.
+Christianity is the predominant religion, practiced by 35.0%.
+Hinduism is overrepresented at 15.5%, significantly higher than Greater Brisbane's average of 2.2%.

 Frequently Asked Questions - Diversity